Asuka-dera: History

 When the capital moved to Heijō-kyō, Asuka-dera also relocated, becoming Gangō-ji.
 The Shoku Nihongi records that the move occurred in 716, but a subsequent entry for 718 repeats the record, so it is uncertain which date is correct.
 Despite the relocation, the original temple in Asuka continued to exist under the name "Hon-Gangō-ji", and even in the Heian period, the imperial court treated it as second only to the "Seven Great Temples of Nara".
 The Hon Gangō-ji Engi, written in the Edo period, states that it burned down in 887, but no other records remain.
 The temple fell on hard times around the 11th century.
 The Jogū Taishi Shūiki records that in 1158, the temple sold a stone statue of Maitreya Bodhisattva that had been brought from Baekje to Myōraku-ji (present-day Tanzan Shrine) in the face of famine.
 In 1196, the pagoda and main hall were burned down by lightning.
 The temple was practically abandoned after the Muromachi period.
 According to the "Taishiden Gyokurinsho" by the Hōryū-ji monk Kunkai, the principal image of Asuka-dera was placed in the open air as of 1447.

 The history of the following 200 years is unclear.
 The "Gangoji An'oin Engi" (1699) states that a temporary hall was built by a philanthropist in 1632, and then in 1681, the monk Hideyoshi built a hermitage called An'yo-in and repaired the damaged Shaka Nyorai statue.
-The "Sugegasa Nikki" (Diary of a Man with a Hat) by the mid-Edo period scholar Motoori Norinaga, he describes his visit to Asuka in 1772, when he writes that Asuka-dera had "no gate or anything" and that the principal image of Shaka Nyorai was only placed in a "temporary hall."
+The "Sugegasa Nikki" (Diary of a Man with a Hat) by the mid-Edo period scholar Motoori Norinaga describes his visit to Asuka in 1772, when he writes that Asuka-dera had "no gate or anything" and that the principal image of Shaka Nyorai was only placed in a "temporary hall."
 However, the temple continued to be mentioned in various guidebooks.
 The current main hall was constructed with the assistance of donations from Osaka in 1826.